IRAS-HKA/aip_wiki/docs/urdf_model.md

 <img src="../images/20240304_URDF_model.png" width="300">

-The usedfiles are stored in [MS Teams](https://hskarlsruhede.sharepoint.com/:f:/s/Robolab/EvarfBdhJH5EiF5MisFpLRoBV33X3YFL95Ve3CYxm8kgdQ?e=Y4TLLa).
+The used files are stored in [MS Teams](https://hskarlsruhede.sharepoint.com/:f:/s/Robolab/EvarfBdhJH5EiF5MisFpLRoBV33X3YFL95Ve3CYxm8kgdQ?e=Y4TLLa).
 The robot-STL is stored in the GitHub Repository.
 To integrate or change files, new files must be stored in the following folder as an STL file.

     home/code/aip_bringup/dependencies/aip_cell_description/meshes/aip_cell/visual